Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Customer support

-As for eBay, it gives you live chat support on all its plans, but in order to access dedicated phone and email support, you’ll need to be on an expensive $349.95 per month ‘Anchor’ plan (more on this shortly).
+As for eBay, it gives you live chat support on all its plans, but in order to access phone and email support, you’ll need to be on an expensive $349.95 per month ‘Anchor’ plan (more on what this is shortly).

 In terms of ‘self-serve’ help, eBay and Shopify both provide very comprehensive help portals containing lots of detailed ‘how-to’ guides and video tutorials.

-One particularly useful feature in eBay’s help portal is its ‘ask an expert seller’ option.
-This allows you to direct a query to an experienced eBay seller, which can be very helpful if you’re struggling with one of your product listings.
+A feature in eBay’s help portal that I particularly liked was its ‘ask an expert seller’ option.
+This allows you to direct a query to an experienced eBay seller, which can come in very handy if you’re struggling with one of your product listings.

 Pricing